greystate/LatestEditsDashboard/README.md

 Have to see more than 10 entries per section?
 Change the `itemsToShow` variable, hit "Save" - and there you have it.
 Need to filter out some DocumentTypes?
 Change the `nodes` variable.
 Etc.

+## Upgrade info

+Usually you can just upload the new XSLT file (grab it from the `dist` folder on [GitHub](https://github.com/greystate/LatestEditsDashboard/tree/master/dist)), otherwise you should uninstall the old version first, then install the new version.

 ## Revision History

 * v1.1: Add latest Media uploads from specific folder